RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Now we will create an Organizational Unit for our domain by right-clicking on "mydomain.com" -> click New -> Click Organizational Unit -> Name the Organizational Units to your preference, in this example we created "_EMPLOYEES" and "_ADMINS".
+Now we will create an Organizational Unit for our domain by right-clicking on "mydomain.com" -> click New -> Click Organizational Unit -> Name the Organizational Units to your preference, in this example, we created "_EMPLOYEES" and "_ADMINS".
 </p>
 <br />
 </p>